SixArm/mast-cell-help/topics/mast-cell-activation-syndrome-severity/index.md

-# Mast cell activation syndrome severity
+# Mast Cell Activation Syndrome severity

 Mast Cell Activation Syndrome (MCAS) is a complex and variable condition where mast cells, a type of immune cell, are hyperactive and release excessive amounts of various chemical mediators.
 Symptoms and severity can vary widely among individuals with MCAS.